Henry Austin Wilshire: Church properties

-Over the course of his career he undertook a number of commissions for the Anglican Church, including designing the parsonage for the newly established St Clement's Anglican Church, Mosman, in 1894, the Church of St James at Ingleburn/Minto in 1897 (pro bono), St Albans in Lindfield in 1904 and, in 1918 the Anglican Memorial Church (now known as Christ Church) in Coonabarabran.
+Wilshire undertook commissions for the Anglican Church, including designing the parsonage for the newly established St Clement's Anglican Church, Mosman, in 1894, the Church of St James at Ingleburn/Minto in 1897 (pro bono), St Albans in Lindfield in 1904 and, in 1918 the Anglican Memorial Church (now known as Christ Church) in Coonabarabran.

 In 1916, he submitted the winning design in a competition organised by the Synod of the Sydney Archdiocese of the Church of England, for significant extensions and alterations to the Chapter House at St Andrew's Cathedral, Sydney, He also did commissions for other denominations: in 1886, he designed the Sunday School for the Ashfield Wesleyan (now Uniting) Church, now the headquarters for Bill Crews's Exodus Foundation.
 In 1901 he designed additions for the Congregational Church at Rockdale, and in 1921 designed the manse for the now heritage-listed St John's (Uniting) Church in Neutral Bay.